DragNeXt: Rethinking Drag-Based Image Editing: Methodology

-Minimizing $\mathcal{L}_{LRO}$ back-propagates self-intervention gradients to manipulate the latent code, thereby progressively dragging handle regions to target positions.
+Minimizing $\mathcal{L}_{LRO}$ back-propagates self-intervention gradients to the latent code, thus progressively dragging handle regions to target positions.
 Once PBSI is complete, we denoise $\bm{z}_{T'}$ to $\bm{z}_{0}$ and decode it into image space.
-We summarize the pseudocode of \textbf{DragNeXt} in Algorithm \ref{algor:1}.
+The pseudocode of our \textbf{DragNeXt} is provided in Algorithm 1 of the appendix.

-\textbf{Remark}. $\diamondsuit$\textbf{Why backward self-intervention?} Our method also adopts geometric mapping functions.
-However, unlike \cite{RegionDrag,FastDrag}, which directly use them to manipulate latent embeddings, we instead leverage them to provide interventional signals.
-By optimizing latent code through back-propagated gradients from the denoiser, our approach fully exploits the prior of pretrained diffusion models, thereby mitigating unnatural results caused by fixed mapping functions. $\diamondsuit$\textbf{Differences between Equation \ref{eq:7} and Equation \ref{eq:2}.} $\mathcal{L}_{LRO}$ directly considers region-level guidance, while $\mathcal{L}_{motion}$ performs point motion supervision and needs to track handle point positions accurately. $\diamondsuit$\textbf{Discussion on Equation \ref{eq:5}}.
-We unify translation and deformation into a single mapping function, $trans(\cdot)$, as deformation can be realized by translating modified handle regions.
-As shown in Figure \ref{figure:5} (c), (f), and (g), the hat deformation caused by dragging can be approximated by moving part of its local region.
-In contrast, translating an object can be achieved by dragging its entire region.
-We acknowledge that this is a compromise.
-Ideally, the deformation function should be designed by considering the material of objects or some physical laws, which is left as an open direction for our future research.
+\textbf{REMARK 6}. $\mapsto$\textbf{Why backward self-intervention?} Our method also adopts geometric mapping functions.
+However, unlike RegionDrag and FastDrag, which directly use them to manipulate latent code, we instead leverage them to provide interventional signal.
+By optimizing latent code through back-propagated gradients from the denoiser, our approach fully exploits the prior of pretrained diffusion models, thereby mitigating unnatural results caused by fixed mapping functions. $\mapsto$\textbf{Difference between Equation (\ref{eq:7}) and (\ref{eq:2}).} $\mathcal{L}_{LRO}$ considers region-level guidance, whereas $\mathcal{L}_{m}$ performs point supervision and needs to iteratively track handle point positions. $\mapsto$\textbf{Discussion on Equation (\ref{eq:5}}).
+We unify translation, deformation, and 3D rotation into a single mapping function, $\texttt{Trans}(\cdot)$, as deformation and 3D rotation can be interpreted by translating the partial regions of an object, assisted by priors inherently encoded in diffusion models, \emph{e.g.,} in Figure~\ref{figure:5}~(j), the car’s 3D rotation can be achieved by translating its front to the right.
+We extend drag points to regional guidance to more clearly specify regions to move, deform, or rotate.